lizziebru/CamtrapSimulation/results/README.md

 Paths generated on 23Jul22 with body mass as input parameter and scaling relationships derived using Pablo's data.

 ## **Simulation sequence data and plotting variables**

+note: all the seq_dats are correct but only done for the first 5 of each all the plotting variables are only done for the first 5 of each and also don't contain numbers or speeds of zeros, and the estimated speeds when adding back in singles & zeros actually only have singles added back in

+--> so basically need to re-run everything using all 20 and including zeros too

 **uni_hz_noscaling**